auzy7z/joycream/README.md

 # Joycream AI

-AI yang dikembangkan untuk interaksi dinamis dengan pengguna di platform Discord berbasis Generative Pre-trained Transformer (GPT)
+AI developed for dynamic interaction with users on the Discord platform based on Generative Pre-trained Transformer (GPT).

 ## Installation